 Lesson plans aren’t only for college professors as students enjoy knowing what they will learn each class, week, or module.
 Students are busier than ever, with up to 70% working full or part-time.
 So, your lesson plans should include more than just a name, but a detailed class outline, including:

-We hope these tips help you create and manage your lesson plans with ease, and we invite you to create a BlendEd test syllabus for free!
+We hope these tips help you create and manage your lesson plans with ease, and we invite you to create a BlendEd course for free!